 Remember, you won’t be able to send a broadcast to Contacts over WhatsApp right away after importing them.
 The first message over WhatsApp must be sent as an individual message - either the Contact messages you first or you message the Contact first.

 We create this limitation to avoid people using our platform to send spam messages and having their WhatsApp API account banned.
 Spamming is something WhatsApp does not allow.

-Importing a Contact is one of those cases, since the customer has never messaged you over WhatsApp, you’ll need to send the first message using a Template Message.
-First, submit the Template Message for approval, then import the message to respond.io.
+Importing a Contact is one of those cases, since the customer has never messaged you over WhatsApp, you’ll need to send the first message using a Message Template.
+First, submit the Message Template for approval, then import the message to respond.io.

-If you’re not importing Contacts to message 1 on 1, you’ll likely be looking to send WhatsApp Notifications to your Contacts through WhatsApp.
-Once you’ve imported your customers to respond.io, you’ll be able to send notifications through the Messages API.
+If you’re not importing Contacts to message 1 on 1 or en masse, you’ll likely be looking to send WhatsApp Notifications to your Contacts through WhatsApp.
+Once you’ve imported your customers to respond.io, you’ll be able to send notifications through Messages API.